 After the closing of the registration period, it will be checked whether:

 If you meet these conditions, you will be placed at the destination of your choice in case there are enough places available.
 If there are more applications than available places, placement will be determined by GPA.
-For the calculation of the GPA, all grades registered in UvA SIS (of all courses taken at the UvA) up to and including the reference date (closing date of the relevant round) are taken into account.
+For the calculation of the GPA, all grades processed in UvA SIS (of all courses taken at the UvA) up to and including the reference date (the first working day after closing date of the application round) are taken into account.
 Any ‘unsatisfactory’ marks will be excluded.
 The GPA is rounded to two decimal places.
 Students with the highest GPA will be placed.
 In the event that two or more students have the same GPA, placement will be determined by draw.

 Each Faculty International Office provides the grade average of their students to BIS.
 On the basis of the average marks, BIS checks whether the ‘7’ requirement of the partners have been met (if applicable), checks general conditions and files for completeness.
 If necessary, BIS will allocate places based on the highest GPA.

 Also check our FAQ for further explanation.

 Approximately two weeks after the closing date of the registration period, you will receive the results by e-mail.
 This may be positive or negative.
 Please read the steps to follow in case of a rejection or placement.
 You will also find a description of the activities you can expect when you are abroad, as well as after returning from abroad.

 If you have been rejected for a place, you can apply again during the next application period.
 BIS organises a Feedback meeting for all rejected students.
 See the Events calender for these and other BIS meetings.